 Even though your drip campaign is automatic, it doesn’t mean you should just let it run.
-It’s important that you spend the necessary time to analyze the behavior and performance of segments and see where you can make adjustments in order to improve your desired results.
+It’s important that you spend the necessary time to analyze the behavior and performance of segments.
+See where you can make adjustments in order to improve your desired results.

 It’s not enough to just create a drip campaign and call it quits.
 You have to constantly monitor it and adjust its components.
 Through careful measuring and optimization you can improve your drip campaign.

 Pro Tip: Don’t default to analyzing every single performance from the start.
-Start with the most important first and work on optimizing the ones that are relevant to your business and customer behaviors.
+Start with the most important first, and work on optimizing the ones that are relevant to your business.

-If you don’t accurately measure the performance of your drip marketing campaign at each stage and the relevant list segments you can’t gain the necessary insight to make important improvements which can drive more revenue.
+If you don’t accurately measure the performance of your drip marketing campaign at each stage, you can’t gain the necessary insight to make important improvements which can drive more revenue.